blackketter/teensy4_usb_host_breakout/README.md

 Notes:

-- In progress: Will be ordered soon.
+- In progress: First prototype ordered.
 - With longer header pins you should be able to flip the board to be under or over the Teensy 4.0

 Pinout: